matrix-org/matrix.org/content/ecosystem/clients/element-classic.md

 flathub.app_id = "im.riot.Riot"
 +++

-Element Classic is a previous-generation mobile client that is still receiving security updates but is not developed further.
+The previous-generation Element mobile client that is still receiving security updates but is not developed further.